-Note to Coaches: As you’ve probably noticed already, sometimes your athletes need to hear a different voice than yours.
-Share our coachability checklist with your team to help them keep each other accountable, and achieve high performance.
+As you’ve probably noticed already, sometimes your athletes need to hear a different voice than yours.
+Share our coachability checklist with your team to help them hold one another accountable, and develop a growth mindset.

 As a former collegiate athlete, I’m guilty of all of the above.
 While I tried my best to be coachable and to not take things personally, my attitude was (and sometimes still is) something that needed constant attention and required constant mental work.